AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Implementation and Hardware Cost

+\tech implements sleep-mode \jk{for private} caches similarly \jk{to} the sleep-mode used for L3 caches in multiple server products~\cite{huang2013energy,chen201322nm,rusu20145,rusu201422}.
+Cache sleep-mode implements P-type sleep transistors~\cite{huang2013energy,chen201322nm} with seven programmable settings and local bit-line float to reduce SRAM cell leakage in the data array; it also employs word-line sleep to reduce leakage further.

-The \emph{CCSM} implements sleep-mode using sleep-transistors in the L1/L2 data array; this technique is already used for efficient design of the L3 cache SRAM in multiple server processors in the market~\cite{huang2013energy,chen201322nm,rusu20145,rusu201422}.
-We estimate the leakage power of the L1/L2 SRAM data array when in sleep-mode, starting from the leakage power of the $2.5$MB SRAM for the L3 cache with sleep-mode implementation at $22$nm~\cite{chen201322nm_ppt,chen201322nm} Based on established methodology~\cite{shahidi2018chip}, we scale this value to the cumulative L1 and L2 capacity (${\sim}1.1$MB and to the $14$nm the technology node used for Skylake).
-The resulting leakage power estimate for the L1/L2 caches is approximately $55$mW.
-We use the same method to estimate the power for the rest of the power-ungated units (controllers and tags), resulting in an additional $55mW$ at P1 voltage level.
-Reducing the core voltage to Pn level increases the sleep \ho{transistor efficiency} and reduces leakage power at Pn voltage to $40mW$.
+\textbf{\hyy{Power overhead.}} \emph{CCSM} implements sleep-mode using sleep-transistors in the L1/L2 SRAM data array; this technique is already used for efficient design of the L3 cache in multiple server processors in the market~\cite{huang2013energy,chen201322nm,rusu20145,rusu201422}.
+We estimate the leakage of the L1/L2 SRAM data array when in sleep-mode, starting from the leakage of a $2.5$MB SRAM L3 cache with sleep-mode \hyy{that Intel implemented} at $22$nm~\cite{chen201322nm_ppt,chen201322nm}.
+Based on established methodology~\cite{shahidi2018chip}, we scale\footnote{\hgg{Sec.
+III of \mbox{\cite{shahidi2018chip}} explains how leakage power scales with technology node \jk{size}.
+For a dimensional scaling factor of $\alpha$ (i.e., ${\sim}0.7\times$ when transitioning from $22$nm to $14$nm) and voltage scaling factor of $\beta$ (varies between ${\sim}0.7\times$ to a $1.0\times$; we conservatively assume no voltage scaling, i.e., $\beta=1.0$), the leakage power scales as $\alpha \beta$ (i.e., ${\sim}0.7\times$ in our case).} } this power to the cumulative L1 and L2 capacity (${\sim}1.1$MB and $14$nm technology node used for Skylake).
+The resulting leakage power estimation for the L1/L2 caches is ${\sim}55$mW.
+We use the same method to estimate the power for the rest of the power-ungated units (controllers and tags), resulting in an additional $55mW$ at P1 \hpp{(i.e., in C6A)} voltage level.
+Reducing the core voltage to Pn \hpp{(i.e., in C6AE)} level increases the sleep \ho{transistor efficiency} and reduces leakage power at Pn voltage to $40mW$.
 This is because a sleep transistor is effectively a linear voltage regulator (LVR).
-The LVR power-conversion efficiency is the ratio of the desired output voltage and the input voltage, hence the closer the input voltage to the output, the higher the power-conversion efficiency~\cite{luria2016dual,huang2016fully,haj2020flexwatts}.
+The LVR power-conversion efficiency is the ratio of the desired output voltage and the input \jk{voltage; hence,} the closer the input voltage to the output, the higher the power-conversion efficiency~\cite{luria2016dual,huang2016fully,haj2020flexwatts}.

+\textbf{\hyy{Performance overhead.}} In \tech, only the data array (which accounts for more than $90\%$ of the \hj{L1/L2} cache size) is placed in sleep-mode, while the other control arrays (e.g., tag, state) operate at nominal voltage.
+Doing so allows \emph{hiding the data array wake-up latency} during the control \jk{array access time, thereby} eliminating any performance degradation compared to operation without the sleep mode.